OKaluzny/spring-boot-docker-postgres/README.md

 * DELETE request to `/api/automobiles/` deletes all the "automobiles".

 * GET request to `/api/automobiles?color=madeira-violet` returns the "automobile" with color by madeira-violet;
+* GET request to `/api/automobiles?name=BMW&color=techno-violet` returns the "automobile" with name BMW and color by techno-violet;

 or use Swagger API [http://localhost:8080/demo/swagger-ui.html](http://localhost:8080/demo/swagger-ui.html)